phansch/philhansch.net/_drafts/unicode-fun.md

 This post shows how to convert Unicode Codepoints into UTF format and vice versa *by hand*.
 Here is your first exercise:

 > What is the UTF8 representation of the Unicode codepoint `U+D36F`?

+At the end of the post you will know how to solve this exercise.
+However, I assume that you have basic computer science knowledge (i.e Converting between number systems

+So what is a codepoint?
+What is UTF8?

 Yes you read that right.
 At the time we were handed this assignment at university, we all thought it was pretty useless.
 I have yet to find some way to apply this knowlegde.
 But even though I never had to use this since university, it's nice to keep this in my head.
 This is merly a fun excercise in problem solving.